ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 4. Move to **Cluster Configuration**
 ![MKS Driver Cluster Configuration](images/mksdriver_cluster_config.png) Provide the following parameters:
-  - the **Region** where your cluster will be deployed,
+  - the **Region** where your cluster will be deployed.
-  - the **Kubernetes Version**, only versions supported by Rancher current version are listed (you can refer to the [Official Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions))
+  - the **Kubernetes Version**, only versions supported by Rancher current version are listed (you can refer to the [Official Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions)).
-  - the **Update Policy** you want to define for your managed cluster (for more information refer to the [Managed Kubernetes Update Policies](https://help.ovhcloud.com/csm/en-public-cloud-kubernetes-change-security-update?id=kb_article_view&sysparm_article=KB0049649) guide)
+  - the **Update Policy** you want to define for your managed cluster (for more information refer to the [Managed Kubernetes Update Policies](https://help.ovhcloud.com/csm/en-public-cloud-kubernetes-change-security-update?id=kb_article_view&sysparm_article=KB0049649) guide).

 5. Move to  **Network Configuration**
 ![MKS Driver Cluster Configuration](images/mksdriver_network_configuration.png) Provide the following parameters:
-  - the **Private Netword ID** for your MKS cluster.
-Use 'none' to create a cluster with nodes using Public IP or select an existing OVHcloud Public Cloud private network.
+  - the **Private Network ID** for your MKS cluster.
+Select an existing OVHcloud Public Cloud private network or choose 'None' to create a cluster with nodes using only public interfaces.
   - the **Default vRack Gateway** (optional), leave it empty to use the default gateway of your Private Network.
   - the **Private Network Routing As Default** state, activate this feature if you want to use an OVHcloud Managed Gateway or a custom Gateway as a single exit point for your MKS nodes.

 6. Move to **NodePools Configuration**
 ![MKS Driver Cluster Configuration](images/mksdriver_nodepool_configuration.png) Provide the following parameters:
-  - the **Name** of the NodePool, it must be unique inside a same MKS cluster
+  - the **Name** of the NodePool, it must be unique inside a same MKS cluster.
-  - the OVHcloud Instance **Flavor** used by this NodePool
+  - the OVHcloud Instance **Flavor** used by this NodePool.
-  - the **Autoscaling** state, if the autoscaling is enabled, it will display the min nodes and max nodes instead
+  - the **Autoscaling** state, if the autoscaling is enabled, it will display the minimum and maximum number of nodes instead
-  - the **Size** of your NodePool (number of nodes that will be created)
+  - the **Size** of your NodePool (number of nodes that will be created).
-  - the **Monthly Billing** state (hourly by default)
+  - the **Monthly Billing** state (hourly by default).

   Then click on 'Add Node Pool'.
 You can add multiple NodePools and then manage your list of Nodepools (note that the 'delete' action button of your first NodePool is grayed out till a second one is created).